sotrh/learn-wgpu/docs/showcase/gifs/README.md

 ## How do we make the frames?

 If you checked out the [windowless showcase](../windowless/#a-triangle-without-a-window), you'll know that we render directly to a `wgpu::Texture`.
-We'll create a texture to render to and a buffer the copy the output to.
+We'll create a texture to render to and a buffer to copy the output to.

 ```rust
 // create a texture to render to